 Bob Henricks, Independent Non-Executive Director, Coolabah

-- Mr Henricks was appointed a Non-Executive Director of Coolabah Capital’s Board, Investment Committee and Risk & Compliance Committee in 2017.
+- Mr Henricks was appointed an Independent Non-Executive Director of Coolabah Capital’s Board, Investment Committee and Risk & Compliance Committee in 2017.
 Bob was previously the 20 year Chairman of the $6 billion super fund, Energy Super.
 In 2015 he was named 2015 Trustee of the Year by the Australian Institute of Superannuation Trustees.
 He currently serves as a director of the $2 billion Gardior Infrastructure Fund and the University of Queensland Diamantina Institute Business Development Board.
 Bob was previously chair of the SPEC(Q) and AUST(Q) super funds, and a director of the CBUS super fund.
 Bob brings substantial governance, compliance and risk management expertise to the business.

-Alex Wise, Independent Compliance Committee Member
+Alex Wise, Compliance Committee Member

 - Alex Wise was the Head of Fund Services and Chief Operating Officer at OneVue RE Services Limited prior to becoming an industry consultant in late 2016.
 Prior to joining the RE Alex was the founder of Orchard Harbour (Pty) Limited, an alternative investment consultancy business established in Sydney.
 Following completion of his postgraduate studies Alex entered the legal profession with Herbert Smith in London.
 In 2002 Alex joined Atlas Capital Limited as Group Legal Counsel and later became a Managing Director until November 2007 at which point he left to establish Orchard Harbour.
 Alex is a non-practising Solicitor of the Supreme Court of England & Wales, a non-practising English Barrister and he holds an Honours degree in Law from Cardiff University.
 Alex has been a frequent speaker at global conferences on the subject of corporate governance and operational due diligence.

-Christopher Joye, Co-CIO & Portfolio Manager
+Christopher Joye, CIO & Portfolio Manager

-Darren Harvey, Co-CIO & Portfolio Manager
+Darren Harvey, Chair of Investment Committee and Portfolio Manager

 - Darren co-founded Coolabah Capital, which manages Smarter Money Investments’ funds, in 2011 with Christopher Joye.
-Darren contributes to investment decisioning, portfolio management and risk management, focussing on trade strategy, amongst other things.
+Darren is Chair of the Investment Committee and contributes to investment decisioning, portfolio management and risk management.
 He started his career at McIntosh Hamson Hoare Govett in 1987 in their graduate training program as a junior bond futures adviser and then options adviser.
 In 1989 Darren was headhunted to join Fay Richwhite to establish their bond option sales business.
 In that year he also assumed responsibility for trading interest rate options using Fay Richwhite’s balance-sheet and built a team of interest rate option and share price index traders that included five market-makers in total.
 Fay Richwhite went from no activity to the No. 1 option market‐maker on the Sydney Futures Exchange by volume and reputation.
 Darren was responsible for all the risk management associated with Fay Richwhite’s exchange-traded derivatives businesses reporting to the Head of Trading.
 In 1992 Deutsche Bank recruited Darren as an Associate Director and Head of Exchange Traded Options to replicate the market making business he had established inside Fay Richwhite.
 In 1994 Deutsche Bank promoted Darren to Director and Head of Exchange Traded and OTC Options, which included a team of six market makers reporting to the Head of Trading.
 During this time Darren was responsible for principal trading off Deutsche Bank’s balance-sheet across multiple asset classes, including equities, currencies, bonds, commodities, and derivatives.
 Darren was also responsible for risk management and staffing.
 In 1998 Darren moved to London with Deutsche Bank as a Director of Deutsche Bank Global Proprietary Trading in London where he traded interest rate derivatives, currencies and stock index securities, and reported to the Head of Deutsche Bank Global Proprietary Trading, Steve Kennedy.
 Darren resigned from Deutsche Bank in 2001 and established his family office, Bower Capital.
 He was approved as an Independent Member of the Sydney Futures Exchange/Australian Stock Exchange to invest his own money in the interest rate securities markets and received rebates from the exchange as a recognised market-maker.
 Darren was one of the largest independent interest rate options traders on the SFE/ASX and helped the SFE/ASX design its intraday interest rate option contracts for government bonds.
 In 2011 Darren co-founded Coolabah Capital Investments Pty Ltd and Smarter Money Investments Pty Ltd, which he serves as an Executive Director, Co-Chief Investment Officer and Portfolio Manager of.
 Coolabah owns 50% of Smarter Money Investments.
 In 1987 Darren graduated from the SFE’s Registered Representatives Course.
 He was Chairman of Sydney Futures Exchange’s Exchange Traded Option Committee between 1993 and 1995, and a Casual Lecturer in Derivatives and Options at Securities Institute of Australia in 1994-1995.
 Between 1996-1996 he was a member of the Australian Financial Markets Association (AFMA) Over-the-Counter Option Committee.
 Bower Capital was approved as a recognised market maker and Independent Member of the SFE/ASX between 2001-2008.

-Andrew McLachlan, Senior Credit Analyst
+Jason, Senior Credit Analyst

 - Andrew joined Coolabah Capital, which manages Smarter Money Investments’ funds, in 2015.
 He is involved in credit risk analysis, quantitative asset pricing, and assisting with portfolio management.
 He was the Credit Strategist at the $5.5 billion Australian fixed-income manager Vianova (2008-2013), and its successor Brookline Partners (2014-2015), where he was responsible for all quantitative and qualitative credit analysis and valuation, as well as having input into macroeconomic strategy.
 He has over 15 years buy-side experience analysing Australian and indeed overseas credits from a bottom-up and top-down perspective and built and maintained the credit process at Perennial, Vianova and Brookline.
 Prior to Vianova, Andrew was a Senior Credit Analyst at the $6 billion fixed-income fund manager Perennial Investment Partners (2001-2008) where he designed and implemented Perennial’s in-house credit risk pricing models.
 After 3 years working as an economist with various government agencies in Australia and overseas, Andrew started his private sector career at NAB where he spent 7 years working as an Economist focussing on quantitative industry analysis for Australia, the UK and the US.
 At NAB Andrew was heavily involved in developing commodity price and commercial property forecasting models that consistently outperformed consensus expectations.